 - Improve Site Structure: Breadcrumbs also makes it easier for search engines to understand your site structure and improved crawling.

 Most eCommerce themes (by Shopify, WooCommerce, BigCommerce, etc.) have breadcrumbs as a built-in option.
 So you don’t need to manually code them in.
+Similarly, many eCommerce site builders have this functionality already added.
 Just enable the breadcrumbs feature in your theme and improve your site structure.

 Tip #3: Speed Up Your Website